4dcu-be/4dcu.be/_posts/2019-12-29-Magic-the-Gathering.md

     return decks
 ```

 That's the function from the very beginning of this post.
-Again on this page there are only bits and pieces of code
+Again, on this page there are only bits and pieces of code
 highlighted, the notebook on GitHub contains a [fully working example](https://github.com/4dcu-be/Machine-Learning-the-Gathering).
 This is a rather nice example how we could go from a set of decklists to a dataset to train the classifier to a working
 classifier.